ray-project/ray/doc/source/cluster/cloud.rst

 Automatically Managed
 ~~~~~~~~~~~~~~~~~~~~~

-Start by running a coordinator server that will manage all the on prem clusters.
-The script for running the coordinator server is `ray/python/ray/autoscaler/local/coordinator_server.py <https://github.com/ray-project/ray/tree/master/python/ray/autoscaler/local/coordinator_server.py>`__.:
+Start by launching a coordinator server that will manage all the on prem clusters.
+The script for running the coordinator server is `ray/python/ray/autoscaler/local/coordinator_server.py <https://github.com/ray-project/ray/tree/master/python/ray/autoscaler/local/coordinator_server.py>`__.
+To launch the coordinator server run:

 .. code-block:: bash